microsoft/infersharpaction/README.md

   with:
     binary-path: '<path to the binary directory containing .dlls and .pdbs>'

-- name: Upload SARIF file
+- name: Upload SARIF output to GitHub Security Center
   uses: github/codeql-action/upload-sarif@v1
   with:
     sarif_file: infer-out/report.sarif